Updated March 2019:

 After several trips to the ER and being told from multiple doctors that nothing was wrong with her, 25-year-old Mayday took a break from her dream jobs to prioritize her health.

 Mayday was right to listen to her intuition.
-Shortly after stopping work, she got the diagnosis for advanced ovarian cancer, the most fatal cancer for women.
+(Learn how to be your own healthcare advocate.)
+Shortly after stopping work, she got the diagnosis for advanced ovarian cancer, one of the most fatal cancers for women.
 After receiving treatment and undergoing multiple surgeries, Mayday decided that she didn’t want to hide her new bald look and the scars from her life-saving operations.

-I caught up with the Canadian model and discussed the importance of advocating for your health and what it’s really like to work in the plus-size fashion industry.
+Best Health caught up with the Canadian model to discuss the importance of advocating for your health and what it’s really like to work in the plus-size fashion industry.

 First thing’s first.
 How’s your health?
 Are you cancer-free?